mrjohndowe/WindowsGSM.MotorTownBTW/README.md

 ### Should I copy SaveGames from/to User Folder?
 It's optional.
-Client uses 'User' Folder and Dedicated server uses its installed Folder You can copy from/to if you want.
+The client uses 'User' Folder and Dedicated server uses its installed Folder You can copy from/to if you want.
 But only the first character's world is used by the Dedicated server